 According to the Washington State Department of Transportation, the state has nearly 850 highway work zone injuries each year.
 The top three causes of work zone crashes are distracted/inattentive driving, following too close and speeding.

 Safety is job No. 1 for Clark County Public Works.
 For more information, watch this CVTV video.

 The Federal Highway Administration provides the following safety tips for drivers in work zones.

-- Stay alert and minimize distractions - Refrain from changing the radio station, using a hands-free mobile phone or eating.
+- Stay alert and minimize distractions - Refrain from changing the radio station, talking on the phone or eating.

 - Turn or keep your headlights on - They help drivers see what's ahead and help others see oncoming vehicles.

 - Pay attention to the road - This include temporary construction signs, as well as brake lights from vehicles ahead.